redis/redis-doc/commands/del.md

-Key names that don't exist are silently ignored.
+Keys that don't exist are silently ignored and aren't included in the reply.

 @return